autocrypt/autocrypt/doc/level1.rst

 ===========================================================

 Autocrypt aims to incrementally and carefully replace cleartext e-mail with end-to-end encrypted e-mail.
-This differs from the traditional focus on maximizing the security of an individual mail communication.
+This differs from the traditional approach of maximizing the security of individual mail communications.
-**Sometimes Autocrypt recommends to send cleartext mail even though encryption would seem technically possible.** This is because we want to avoid unreadable mail for users.
+**Sometimes Autocrypt recommends to send cleartext mail even though encryption appears technically possible.** This is because we want to avoid unreadable mail for users.
 Users may mix both Autocrypt-capable and traditional mail apps and they may loose devices or otherwise loose the ability to decrypt in unrecoverable ways.
 Reverting to cleartext when we suspect such situations is a key part of our aim to stay out of the way of users.